remix-run/remix/templates/netlify/README.md

 ## Development

 The Remix dev server starts your app in development mode, rebuilding assets on file changes.
+To start the Remix dev server:

 ```sh
 npm run dev